 type="activity"

 In the “state-internets.csv” data, we also included the count of Internet users if you would like to try to create a choropleth normalized on estimated Internet users per state (it is a prettier picture).

+There is no file called “state-internets.csv” included in the /data directory.

 Is this Weird?

 We have to stop for a moment and look at what we have.
 We have a range of normalized values from 1 in 724 people with in infection in Wyoming to 1 in 1,550 people in Washington State.
 Does this mean that the citizens in Wyoming are much more careless than those in Washington?
 Perhaps more Washingtonians run Linux?
 Or—and this is an important concept—are the range of observations from just natural variation in our measuring accuracy and the world?
 Is Wyoming the most infected state because someone had to be in last place and in this data it just so happened to be Wyoming?
 This may be easier to answer if we collected this data over time and had more confidence in the accuracy of geolocation services.
 We have what we have, however, so let’s run a few tests for outliers in this data.
 Going back to the work of John Tukey, the boxplot was devised to visually show a distribution and in doing that, it attempts to estimate (and display) any possible outliers.
 We will cover the details of the boxplot In chapter 8, but let’s use the default R graphics boxplot() function and whip out a quick boxplot (and save the results returned into a variable called popbox).
 There are multiple ways to create a boxplot, but the default function just accepts in a vector of values and works it’s magic.
 Usually, when we are just looking at the data for ourselves we will not set the title, but we wanted to be thorough in our graphic creations: